 Designing For Molding: Insert & Overmolding

 As custom molders, we see a lot of part designs requiring metal inserts and overmolding operations.
 Both of these types of molding involve the same process of loading something into a mold and injecting plastic into or over it to make one complete part.
+When looking at this as a broad topic there’s almost no limit on what can be overmolded.
+Even components like electrical connectors, circuit boards, and medical tubing can be overmolded.

 Insert Molding